Name Matching for Addresses – Fuzzy Address Matching

 How address similarity works

-Working on fielded addresses, Rosette applies appropriate edit distance calculations to fields like postal code or street number, and the algorithms of name matching to fields like “street name,” “house (aka, building name),” “city,” “province/state,” and “country.”
+Working on fielded addresses, Rosette applies appropriate edit distance calculations to address fields like postal code or street number, and the algorithms of name matching to fields like “street name,” “house (aka, building name),” “city,” “province/state,” and “country.”
 Within each of the text fields, Rosette matches with respect to:

 |Phonetics and spelling differences||100 Montvale Ave vs. 100 Montvail Av|